spacebanana420/tanuki/doc/recorder.md

 Audio bitrate works the same as video bitrate.
 Tanuki sets a constant bitrate for your audio encode.
 It's measured in kilobits per second, and the higher it is, the higher the audio quality, at the cost of higher file size.

+## Troubleshooting

+### My video is stuttering, the encode is too heavy!

+There are many ways to fasten your video encode.
+The most straightforward ways are to lower your framerate or encoding resolution (by using the scale option).

+You might prefer to keep the resolution and framerate as they are.
+In that case, you can lower the encoding preset (if it exists for your chosen encoder) or switch encoder entirely.

+### When recording on Linux with a framerate lower than 60, the video has huge stuttering!

+This is a recent issue I discovered when playing Touhou 18 or 19 in fullscreen.

+Make sure to enable safe mode when you are configuring the capture options, this will fix it.
+Note that safemode prevents framerates above 60 as well, though you only have a reason to record at higher than 60 FPS if you raised the game's framerate with vpatch.

 <p align="center">
 <img src="../images/yuuka.png" height="230"/>
 </p>